MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ### -PhoneNumberType
 The type of phone number to assign to the user or resource account.
 The supported values are DirectRouting, CallingPlan and OperatorConnect.
-When you acquire a phone number you will know which type it is.
+When you acquire a phone number you will typically know which type it is.

 ```yaml
 Type: System.String